Generic Name: abaloparatide (a BAL oh PAR a tide)

 To make sure Tymlos is safe for you, tell your doctor if you have ever had:

-a bone disease other than osteoporosis (such as Paget's disease);
+Paget's disease or a bone disease other than osteoporosis;

-high levels of calcium or alkaline phosphatase in your blood;
+high blood levels of calcium or alkaline phosphatase;

-In animal studies, abaloparatide caused bone cancer.
-However, it is not known whether bone cancer would occur in humans using this medicine.
-Ask your doctor about your risk.
+Abaloparatide has caused bone cancer (osteosarcoma) in animals but it is not known whether this would occur in people using this medicine.
+Talk with your doctor about your own risk.

 How should I use Tymlos?

-Your care provider will show you the best places on your body to inject this medicine.
+Your healthcare provider will show you where on your body to inject Tymlos.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Store unopened injection pens in the refrigerator, do not freeze.

-Once you start using an injection pen, store it at room temperature away from moisture and heat.
-Cover the pen with the outer needle cap.
+Once you start using the injection pen, store it at room temperature away from moisture and heat.
+After each use, remove the needle and cover the pen with the outer needle cap.
 Do not store the pen with a needle attached.

 Usual Adult Dose for Osteoporosis: